Stalag VIII-A: Camp history

 Originally a Hitler Youth camp, in October 1939 it was modified to house about 15,000 Polish prisoners from the German September 1939 offensive.
-It was established on August 26, 1939, a few days before the German invasion of Poland, which started World War II.
+It was established on 26 August 1939, a few days before the German invasion of Poland, which started World War II.
 It was initially a transit camp or Dulag located on an 18-hectare field alongside Ulica Lubańska, renamed as Stalag VIII–A on 23 September 1939.
 Polish POWs who were either deported west to Germany or sent to nearby forced labour subcamps were held in the camp.
-The first 8,000 Polish POWs were brought to the camp on September 7, 1939.
+The first 8,000 Polish POWs were brought to the camp on 7 September 1939.
 It also served as a transit camp for Polish civilians, including women, as well as activists and intelligentsia from Silesia, Greater Poland and Pomerania, who were arrested during the Intelligenzaktion to be deported to Nazi concentration camps in Germany.
 At the end of December 1939 the prisoners were transferred to the main camp in Ujazd (then officially Moys), located on the right side of the road from Görlitz to Bogatynia (then officially Reichenau).
 Poor sanitary conditions led to frequent epidemic outbreaks in the camp.
 Around 3,000 people were held in the camp, while 7,000 were sent to forced labour subcamps in the region.
 Most of the over 10,000 prisoners were Poles, others included Czechs, Lithuanians, Belarusians and Jews.
-It was the first prisoner of war camp in the military district VIII Breslau (Wroclaw).
+It was the first prisoner of war camp in the military district VIII Breslau (Wrocław).
 The camp covered about 30 ha.